Equine Art Workshops

 About Equine Art Workshops

-Carol Lake Studios’ Equine Art Workshops specialize in providing instructional workshops that celebrate the beauty and essence of horses through plein air and studio painting at unique destinations around the globe.
+Carol Lake Studios’ Equine Art Workshops specialize in providing instructional workshops that celebrate the beauty and essence of horses through plein air and studio painting and sculpting at unique destinations around the globe.
 Through carefully curated travel experiences, Equine Art Workshops combines the love of horses, the art of painting, and cultural exploration, offering participants a unique opportunity to deepen their fine art education while connecting with equine art in iconic locations around the world.